ues-io/uesio/README.md

 If you're running Uesio locally, you can use `npx cypress open` to launch Cypress' visual UI for running tests, or `npx cypress run` to just run the tests in a headless fashion.

-To simulate how Cypress tests are run in CI, run `bash run-e2e-tests.sh`.
+To simulate how Cypress tests are run in CI, run `npm run tests-e2e`.
 This script is run in Github Actions on master build, and spins up the Uesio app in Docker, along with all dependencies, to use for running tests.

 ### Integration / API testing with Hurl

 We use [Hurl](https://hurl.dev/) for running integration tests against Uesio APIs, and for performing load testing against APIs.
 Hurl provides a powerful text-based abstraction over `curl` suitable for defining suites of HTTP requests and assertions to make upon the responses.

-To run API integration tests, use `npm run integration-tests`.
-This will bring up a test database
+To run API integration tests, use `npm run tests-integration`